gnclmorais/zulip-bot-kaomoji/README.md

 1. And that’s it!
 You should receive a message from the bot telling you your key was saved.
 You can now `@kao <kaomoji>` at will! (⌒ω⌒)

+You can edit or remove your API key at any time.
+Just send it a private message with a new API key to update it, or a command like `delete`, `remove`, `exit` or `stop` to ask the bot to remove you from its database.
+Simple! 〜(￣▽￣〜)

 ## Running
 `make run` ＼(＾▽＾)／